zhenyuanlu/zhenyuanlu.github.io/home.md

 Hi!
 I am a machine learning PhD candidate and data science instructor at [Northeastern University](https://www.northeastern.edu/) working with [Prof. Sagar Kamarthi](https://coe.northeastern.edu/people/kamarthi-sagar/).
 My research interests are deep learning, representation learning, self-supervised learning.
 My PhD story is featured on the [University PhD Network](https://phd.northeastern.edu/profile/zhenyuan-lu/).
 I also have been spotlighted by the College of Engineering department for the [Student Success Story](https://coe.northeastern.edu/news/ready-for-the-high-demand-field-of-data-analytics/).

 I also actively contribute to open-source projects, Python Tutorial <a href = "https://zhenyuanlu.com/python-notebook/"> Python Notebook from Zero to Advanced </a> and R tutorial <a href="https://zhenyuanlu.com/r-comput-viz/" target="_blank">Data Visualization/Transformation Tutorial in R </a>, Data Visualization [Data Viz in a Nutshell](https://github.com/zhenyuanlu/Data-Visualization-In-A-Nutshell/tree/main), and machine learning.
-Outside of work, I am a passionate photographer with my own studio, capturing a diverse range of subjects including portrait, scenic road trips, etc.
+Outside of work, I am a passionate photographer with my own studio, capturing a diverse range of subjects including portrait, etc.

 <p>